-Upon doing so, you will be able to see all of the region's CT1 programmes for both ACCS-AM and CMT, and two sections into which you can divide these posts: preferences and not wanted.
+You will be able to see all of the programmes for both ACCS-AM and CMT for the whole of the UK, and two sections into which you can divide these posts: preferences and not wanted.

 You should move all posts for which you wish to be considered into the preferences section.
 All posts you move into this section must be put into rank order; ie the post you want most at the top as #1, next-most at #2, etc.

-Should you come to be made an offer, you will be considered only for posts you have included in this section, and you will be offered your highest-ranked post which remains available.
+Should you come to be made an offer, you will be considered only for posts you have included in this section, and you will be offered your highest-ranked post which is available.

 The not wanted section is where you should move any posts for which you do not wish to be considered.

 All posts are included in this not wanted section to begin with.
 So please note - if you do not give any preferences, you cannot receive a post offer.

 If you receive an offer of a post and choose to accept or hold the offer, you will be given the option to be considered for offer 'upgrades'.

 If you accept/hold a post with upgrades, you will be able to revise the order of your programme preferences and, should one of your higher-ranked preferences become available, your offer will be upgraded automatically to the higher preference.